Unit Testing Spring Caching

 -

-Verifying cache key generation
+Validating cache key generation from SpEL expressions

 -

-Testing conditional caching
+Testing conditional caching with unless /condition parameters

 -